apache/beam/learning/tour-of-beam/learning-content/common-transforms/motivating-challenge/description.md

 ### Common Transforms motivating challenge

-You are provided with a `PCollection` from the array of taxi order prices in a csv file.
-Your task is to find how many orders are below $15 and above.
-Return it as a map structure (key-value), make `above` or `below` the key, and the sum of all orders - the value.Although there are many ways to do this, try using another transformation presented in this module.
+You are provided with a PCollection created from the array of taxi order prices in a csv file.
+Your task is to find how many orders are below $15 and how many are equal to or above $15.
+Return it as a map structure (key-value), make above or below the key, and the total dollar value (sum) of orders - the value.
+Although there are many ways to do this, try using another transformation presented in this module.

 Here is a small list of fields and an example record from this dataset: